Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 For the accommodation at **Wyng Gardens** use the [A the Busway Service](https://www.thebusway.info/routes-times.shtml) (from stop 9 at Cambridge station, towards St Ives) or the [number 1 bus](https://www.stagecoachbus.com/routes/east/1/arbury-fulbourn/xeao001.o) (stop 7 at Cambridge train station, towards Arbury).

+For the **Hilton the Fellows House** catch the [number 1 bus](https://www.stagecoachbus.com/routes/east/1/arbury-fulbourn/xeao001.o) (stop 7 at Cambridge station, towards Arbury).

 ## Walking

 Cambridge is small and compact, and it is usual for people to walk or ride between various parts of the city, especially in summer.
 There are e-scooters and e-bikes for hire but you may find parking inconvenient during the Summer School.